 Archaic Nilotic peoples were attuned to the patterns observed in nature and aligned their thinking with those patterns.
-This is evident in their burial practices and in the astronomical alignments of their monuments and in their binary theological perspective which framed the Biblical worldview.
+This is evident in the orientations of their tombs and in the astronomical alignments of their monuments.
+It is also evident in their binary theological perspective which frames the Biblical worldview.

-The superiority of one of the entities of the binary set kept the Horites from slipping into the dualism that characterizes many world religions.
+The superiority of one of the entities of the binary set kept the Horites from slipping into the dualism that characterizes other world religions.

 Observed natural entities were associated with gender, numbers and symbols.
 The sun, for example, was associated with a male ruler over the universe and represented the masculine principle of rule and insemination.
 It was the emblem of Re, the father of Horus.
 Hathor, Horus’ virgin mother, was believed to conceive the son of God by the overshadowing of Re.
 Because of this association of the sun with maleness, the ancient Egyptian rulers exposed themselves to the sun’s rays to turn their skin reddish brown (edom, odam, adam).
 Their royal wives, on the other hand, were covered with chalk to make them white like the moon.

 In the Song of Songs the sister bride praises her beloved whose skin is dark as the tents of Kedar because he, like David, was made to work in the sun by his brothers.
 The tents of Kedar were woven with the black wool from the Nubian desert goats.
 His dark skin is associated with the masculine virtues of the sun.
 The sister bride was "made white" through the application of a white chaulky powder.
 Her pale skin is associated with the feminine virtues of the moon.